Field Trip Requirements

 Academic Fee Waiver

-Your students should come to their education program with background knowledge of the topic they will be learning about.
 Pre-site lessons are proven to strengthen the connections students make while they are at an educational site.
 Their field trip to the park should enhance knowledge they already have, not introduce brand-new concepts.
-The provided lesson plans on our website are excellent pre-site activities.
+The provided lesson plans on our website provide useful pre-site activities.

-Students should understand the significance of national parks, and what behaviors are not allowed.
-Responsible behavior such as respecting wildlife, not removing resources (i.e. rocks, bones, flowers, etc.), not littering, and respecting park staff and other visitors should be discussed before your visit.
+Students should understand the significance of national parks and model behavior appropriate to a National Park setting such as respecting wildlife, leaving all resources as they are found (i.e. rocks, bones, flowers, etc.), and respecting other visitors.

-What to Bring (and What to Leave Behind)
+What to Bring (and What not to Bring)

-Your students should not bring electronics - this includes cameras, phones, tablets, etc. These items become a huge distraction, and only serve to inhibit connections between students and the resource.
-Items such as packs and water bottles should be left on the bus during ranger-led activities.
+Students should not use electronics during ranger-led activities.
+This includes cameras, phones, tablets, etc. These items often become distractions and inhibit connections between students and the resource.

-Your group should have a minimum of one adult for every ten students.
-Chaperons are expected to help with student behavior and participate in activities.
-Remind adults that this experience is for the students to learn, not for parents (or teachers) to jump in with answers.
+Groups should have a minimum of one adult for every ten students.
+Chaperons are expected to help with student behavior and participate in activities, but should avoid jumping and helping students answer questions.
+We know this stuff is fun!
+But try to let the kids do their own thinking and learning.